What is Linux Server Administration?

-- Maintain all internet requests inclusive to DNS, RADIUS, Apache, MySQL, and PHP.
+- Maintain all internet requests including DNS, RADIUS, Apache, MySQL, and PHP.

-- Taking regular back up of data, create new stored procedures and listing back-up is one of the duties.
+- Taking regular backup of data, creating new stored procedures, and listing backup is one of the duties.

-- Analyzing all error logs and fixing along with providing excellent customer support for Webhosting, ISP and LAN Customers on troubleshooting increased support troubles.
+- Analyzing all error logs and fixing them along with providing excellent customer support for Webhosting, ISP, and LAN Customers on troubleshooting increased support troubles.

 - Communicating with the staff, vendors, and customers in a cultivated, professional manner at all times has to be one of his characteristics.

-- Enhance, maintain and creating the tools for the Linux environment and its users.
+- Enhance, maintain, and create the tools for the Linux environment and its users.

-- Detecting and solving the service problems ranging from disaster recovery to login problems.
+- Detecting and solving service problems ranging from disaster recovery to login problems.

 - Installing the necessary systems and security tools.
 Working with the Data Network Engineer and other personnel/departments to analyze hardware requirements and makes acquiring recommendations.